Cryptocurrency and crime: Law-enforcement use

-Notable thefts
+Notable cases

 In 2018, around US$1.7 billion in cryptocurrency was lost to scams, theft and fraud.
-In the first quarter 2019, the amount of such losses rose to US$1.2 billion.
-2022 was a record year for cryptocurrency theft, according to Chainalysis, with US$3.8 billion stolen during 125 system hacks.
+In the first quarter of 2019, such losses rose to US$1.2 billion.
+2022 was a record year for cryptocurrency theft, according to Chainalysis, with US$3.8 billion stolen worldwide during 125 system hacks, including US$1.7 billion stolen by "North Korea-linked hackers".